 - a) Producers being provided full opportunity to participate in the development and review of a single, coordinated approach to wetlands protection.
 Requiring recertification of wetlands at 5-year intervals creates a moving target for producers in compliance efforts; - b) Making the NRCS and FSA the lead agencies in wetlands delineation on agricultural land; - c) Any and all wetlands determinations throughout the United States rely on the presence of all three of the following mandatory wetland criteria simultaneously appearing on the same site year round: - 1.
 Hydrology, - 2.
 A predominance of hydric soil, and - 3.
-A prevalence of hydrophytic vegetation; - d) All existing wetland determinations being re-evaluated under the proposed manual's uniform definitions and procedures with the elimination of buffer zones; - e) The federal government consulting with state and local governments to develop a unified, mutually agreeable management program to protect our nation's wetlands; - f) Wetlands management programs balancing wetland values and the needs of the various states and their political subdivisions and individual property rights; - g) Any leaseholder, renter or owner being compensated equitably for the taking of lands through the classification of wetlands; - h) The final interagency manual be revised with greater consideration for the food and fiber producers of the United States; - i) Wetlands of less than one acre not fall under any jurisdiction of state or federal agencies; - j) When dealing with farmland, consideration being given to the economic and environmental impact on agriculture;
+A prevalence of hydrophytic vegetation; - d) All existing wetland determinations being re-evaluated under the proposed manual's uniform definitions and procedures with the elimination of buffer zones, with determinations made in 60 days or less; - e) The federal government consulting with state and local governments to develop a unified, mutually agreeable management program to protect our nation's wetlands; - f) Wetlands management programs balancing wetland values and the needs of the various states and their political subdivisions and individual property rights; - g) Any leaseholder, renter or owner being compensated equitably for the taking of lands through the classification of wetlands; - h) The final interagency manual be revised with greater consideration for the food and fiber producers of the United States;

-- k) Landowners being able to move water within the contiguous boundaries of their own property without regulation, interference or easements; and - I) Water outside the boundary of a wetland being considered sheetwater and not subject to jurisdiction by state or federal agencies.
+- i) Wetlands of less than one acre not fall under any jurisdiction of state or federal agencies; - j) When dealing with farmland, consideration being given to the economic and environmental impact on agriculture; - k) In cases where adjacent landowners are not affected, landowners being able to move water within the contiguous boundaries of their own property without regulation, interference or easements; - I) Water outside the boundary of a wetland being considered sheetwater and not subject to jurisdiction by state or federal agencies; and - m) NRCS and FSA cooperating with state and local agencies on wetland mitigation.